Adyen-for-platform icon

 Conditions

 The conditions define if a transaction is split according to the split instructions.
-If a transaction meets all of the conditions of the rule, then the split instructions are applied.
+If a transaction meets all the conditions of the rule, then the split instructions are applied.

 Condition Required Description

-Payment method -white_check_mark- Defines whether the rule applies to a specific payment method, or all payment methods associated with the store.
+Payment method Defines whether the rule applies to a specific payment method, or all payment methods associated with the store.
 You can define different rules for payment method variants as well.

-Split instructions
+Split logic

 Split instruction Required Description